w3f/polkadot-wiki/docs/learn/learn-keys.md

 ### Why was `ed25519` selected over `secp256k1`?

-The original key derivation cryptography that was implemented for Polkadot and Substrate chains was `ed25519`, which is a Schnorr signature algorithm implemented over the Edward's Curve 25519 (so named due to the parameters of the curve equation).
+The original key derivation cryptography that was implemented for
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} and Substrate chains was `ed25519`, which is a Schnorr signature algorithm implemented over the Edward's Curve 25519 (so named due to the parameters of the curve equation).

 Most cryptocurrencies, including Bitcoin and Ethereum, currently use ECDSA signatures on the secp256k1 curve.
 This curve is considered much more secure than NIST curves, which [have possible backdoors from the NSA](#appendix-a-on-the-security-of-curves).
 The Curve25519 is considered possibly _even more_ secure than this one and allows for easier implementation of Schnorr signatures.
-A recent patent expiration on it has made it the preferred choice for use in Polkadot.
+A recent patent expiration on it has made it the preferred choice for use in
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 The choice of using Schnorr signatures over using ECDSA is not so cut and dry.
 Jeff Burdges (a Web3 researcher) provides additional details on the decision in this